wearscript/wearscript-docs/reference.rst

 audioOff() : void
   Stops logging noise

+cameraOn(double imagePeriod, int maxHeight, int maxWidth, boolean background) : void Continuously capture camera frames.
+Grab output via cameraCallback.

+cameraCallback(int type, Function callback) : void
+  Type is 0 for the built-in camera and 1 for a remote camera.
+Callback goes to `callback(String imageb64)`.

-cameraOn(double period) : void
+cameraPhoto(Function callback) : void
-  Camera frames are output based on the `cameraCallback` and `dataLog` options.
+  Take a picture and callback to `callback(String imageb64)` with a base64 encoded jpeg.

-cameraPhoto() : void
+cameraPhotoPath(Function calback) : void
-  Take a picture and save to the SD card.
+  Take a picture and save it to the SD card and callback to `callback(String path)`.
+Can be used as src attribute for an image.

 cameraVideo() : void
   Record a video and save to the SD card.

-cameraCallback(int type, String callback) : void
-  Type 0=local camera, 1=remote camera (subject to change).

-  * Callback has parameters of the form function `callback(String imageb64)`
-  * imageb64 being the image represented as a base64 encoded jpeg

 cameraOff() : void
   Turns off camera